psf/diversity-and-inclusion-wg/README.md

 ## Questions?

-Ask for help in the [Diversity and Inclusion workgroup - Python Software Foundation Slack](thepsf.slack.com) in the `#/diversity-and-inclusion` channel.
+Ask for help in the Diversity and Inclusion workgroup - Python Software Foundation Slack (thepsf.slack.com) in the `#/diversity-and-inclusion` channel.

 ## Acknowledgements
 This theme is a paid licensed theme from https://shock-html.codings.dev/.